samplchallenges/SAMPL6/README.md

 - Version 1.8: Update microstate lists of pKa challenge.
 Add new microstate ID for SM10.
 - Version 1.9: Include experimental measurements for the pKa challenge and the binding host-guest challenge.
 - Version 1.10: Include the analysis of binding host-guest, pKa, and SAMPLing challenge, as well as microstate characterization of SM07 with NMR experiments.
+- Version 1.11: Includes NMR data for SM14, adds additional error analysis, paper figures, improves organization of repo, and clarifications of README and other information in various places.
+Also added Zenodo integration to trigger DOIs for releases.

 ### Changes not yet in a release